Canada Research Chairs Program - Equity, Diversity & Inclusion Action Plan

 - Procedures for Addressing Equity, Diversity and Inclusion Concerns

-The Office of Research Western also hosted two internal 2-day conferences in 2019.
+Western Research also hosted two internal 2-day conferences in 2019.
 These conferences were open to all faculty, research support staff and students and offered a number of workshops on research related topics, including, but not limited to: grant applications, managing grants, ethics applications and guidelines, tools and technology, collaboration and partnerships and procurement practices.
 Each conference featured EDI focused keynotes on the topics of Indigenous Research and Equity, Diversity and Inclusion at Western.

 Exit surveys are conducted for all full-time UWOFA faculty members, including CRC holders, who resign from Western to identify trends and provide opportunities for improvement.